To: Homeowners and Residents

 - Do not plant trees or shrubs too close to the fence.
 Please leave at least five (5) feet of clearance when planting trees and at least three (3) feet of clearance when planting shrubs.

 - Do not drill holes in, attach items to or hang items on the fence.
-The fence is public property.

 - Do not place items on or against the fence.

-- Do not paint the fence.
+- Do not remove any bricks from the fence and do not paint the fence.

 Board of Directors

 Fort Bend Levee Improvement District No. 17